PO Box 10, Oxford, OX1 1EN

 Tel 01865 249811

-All applications for planning permission (except minerals) have to be made using national Standard Planning Application (1APP) forms we recommend that you fill your application in via the Planning Portal website.
+All applications for planning permission (except minerals) have to be made using national Standard Planning Application (1APP) forms (changes to planning regulations from 1 October 2013) and we recommend that you fill your application in via the Planning Portal website.

 An architect is the individual who oversees and manages the entire building project from initial designs and submission of plans, right the way through to final completion on the ground.